andresaraujo/website/flutter-for-android.md

 Text widget.

-The style parameter of a Text widget takes a TextStyle object, where you can customize many paramters such as
+The style parameter of a Text widget takes a TextStyle object, where you can customize many parameters such as

 - color
 - decoration